dsidavis/DSIWeb/content/articles/OfficeHours/CarlStahmer.md

 Title: Data Science Office Hours - Carl Stahmer
 Who: DSI Associate Director Carl Stahmer
 Where: 360 Shields Library
-Day: By appointment
+Day: Thursdays & Fridays
-Time:
+Time: 1-2pm & 2-4pm
 Tags: Office Hours
-Date: 2018-6-19
+Date: 2018-09-25

-Dr. Carl Stahmer holds office in the DSI.
-He provides expertise on natural language processing (NLP) and other methods of text mining.
+Dr. Carl Stahmer holds office hours in the DSI in Davis on Thursdays from 1-2pm and at the Blaisdell Medical Library in Sacramento on Fridays from 2-4pm.
+Dr. Stahmer provides expertise on natural language processing (NLP) and other methods of text mining.
 Dr. Stahmer is the DSI Associate Director for Humanities and the UC Davis Library's Director of Digital Scholarship.

-His summer 2018 office hours are by appointment.
-To request a meeting, see the [Digital Scholars Lab](http://ds.library.ucdavis.edu/contact-us/).
+To request a meeting outside of office hours, see the [Digital Scholars Lab](http://ds.library.ucdavis.edu/contact-us/).